pnd280/comctx/README.md

 ## Introduction

 [Comctx](https://github.com/molvqingtai/comctx) shares the same goal as [Comlink](https://github.com/GoogleChromeLabs/comlink), but it is not reinventing the wheel.
-While [Comlink](https://github.com/GoogleChromeLabs/comlink) relies on [MessagePort](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort), which is not supported in all environments, this project implements a more flexible RPC approach.
-It makes adapting to different runtime environments simpler and more effective.
+Since [Comlink](https://github.com/GoogleChromeLabs/comlink) relies on [MessagePort](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort), which is not supported in all environments, this project implements a more flexible RPC approach that can more easily and effectively adapt to different runtime environments.

 ## Setup